 A healthy mix of ingredients

-By this, we mean that the pre-workout supplements you choose should be made using ingredients that are an excellent source of energy – clean carbs and proteins, as well as ingredients such as beta-alanine that are known to boost performance and endurance during a workout.
+By this, we mean that the pre-workout supplements you choose should be made using ingredients that are an excellent source of energy – clean carbs and proteins, as well as ingredients such as beta-alanine that boost performance and endurance during a workout.

 On the same note, the ingredients in the supplements should be in an efficient dose.

-So, you should avoid supplements with ingredients like PWO since this ingredient has been found to contain DMAA or illegal amphetamine derivatives.
+So, avoid supplements with ingredients like PWO since they have found this ingredient to contain DMAA or illegal amphetamine derivatives.

 Ease of use and how the supplements dissolve and taste